 by Diane Sagers, with Angelyn Hutchinson and Christine Armstrong

-2018 marks the centennial of the end of World War I. Millions of young American men registered for the draft, and nearly five million of them answered the call to duty.
-About 116,000 American military died during that war—nearly half of whom died before they reached France, victims of the Spanish Flu Pandemic that swept the world, killing millions.
+The year 2018 marks the centennial of the end of World War I. Millions of young American men registered for the draft, and nearly five million of them answered the call of duty.
+More than 116,000 American military died during that war—nearly half of them before they reached France.
+Today, volunteers are helping make World War I records searchable so you can find information about your ancestors who were involved in the war.

 Living through the Great War